journal

 Each of them holding a tiny fragment of our identity.

-I’ve been wanting to do a set of posts that present the various images in my head – pictures that belong to another time, another country, another sensibility.
+I’ve been wanting to do a set of posts that present the various images in my head – fragments that belong to another time, another country, another sensibility.

-These images have been with me all my life, and now I realize they’re memories.
+These image-slivers have been with me all my life, and now I realize they’re memories.

 The past is a foreign country: they do things differently there.
 L.P.
 Hartley, “The Go-Between“.